 Safety at Sea

+Safety, Distress and Rescue.
+Planning and preperation is key to being safe afloat - this is coverd in the SAFETY section of the evening.
 This course will include a session on how to properly brief a crew and carry out safety checks before going afloat.
-Whilst the emphasis is on the prevention of accidents including MOB Ð we must know how to react if something goes wrong.
-The session afloat will concentrate on recovery of MOB and getting personnel aboard from the water.
-A set of briefing notes for skippers will follow but it is important that each crew have worked out a mechanism for recovery of personnel form the water.
+Whilst the emphasis is on the prevention of accidents we must know how to react if something goes wrong.

 Eddie English Blog